-Developing a new product and succeeding in the marketplace isn’t an easy task?
+Developing a new product and succeeding in the marketplace isn’t an easy task.
 Right!
 Good products always captivate the target audience by addressing customer needs and simultaneously improves the business value.
 And, Scrum methodology helps you achieve that by solving complex business problems.

 Scrum is an agile framework used majorly for software development projects with the intent to deliver new software capability in the time period of 2-4 weeks.
-It is one of the approaches that influenced Agile manifesto, which combines a set of principles and values to develop high-quality software faster.
+It is one of the approaches that influenced the Agile manifesto, which combines a set of principles and values to develop high-quality software faster.

 Scrum has streamlined software development, and professionals all over the world have realized the value of using Scrum.
 In fact, of all the available Agile frameworks, Scrum is the most widely adopted framework across software companies.
 Almost 70 percent of software teams rely on Scrum or Scrum variants.

 It has the power to transform project management across every business, industry, and even across life in general.
 Scrum can benefit any team in working on a common goal.
 In particular, it’s a collection of tools, roles, and meetings that work together to help teams and manage workload.